ES-DOC/esdoc-errata-ws/docs/design-errata-v2.md

 - Errata - View
 - PID - Search

+## New System - User-Interface

+- New page: moderator dashboard;
+- Accept/Reject actions added to existing view page;
+- New GitHub scope: read:email.
+- Errata edit page extensions;

+## New System - Web-API

+- New endpoint: 1/errata/moderate
+- New sub-system: notifications

+## New System - Web-API

+- New Column: tbl_errata.moderation_status (accepted | not_required | rejected)
+- New Column: tbl_errata.email_of_creator
+- New table: tbl_notifications

 ## Development Outline

 The updated system will extend the above layers as follows: